cooked/cooked.github.io/_posts/2022-10-03-zephyr_os_trinamic.md

 excerpt_separator: "<!--more-->"
 ---

-Introduction to the Zephyr RTOS driver for the TMC51xx series of TRINAMIC's motor ICs.
+Introduction to the Zephyr RTOS driver for the TMC51xx series of motor ICs from [TRINAMIC](https://www.trinamic.com/).

 <!--more-->

 ## State of the art

 The driver supports both **SPI and UART** communication protocols.
-It provides a set of console commands to configure the driver and to run the stepper motor in **velocity or position mode, using the internal ramp generator**.Source code is available on [GitHub](https://github.com/cooked/zephyr-trinamic).
+It provides a set of console commands to configure the driver and to run the stepper motor in **velocity or position mode, using the internal ramp generator**.
+Source code can be downloaded from [GitHub](https://github.com/cooked/zephyr-trinamic).

 ### TODOs